Skip to main content

 Tuesday, September 18, 2007

 The Oklahoma Legislature has made several important modifications to Oklahoma’s Promise, one of Oklahoma’s most popular scholarship programs.
-Officials are working to inform students, parents and counselors about the changes and encouraging students to apply online.
+Officials are working to inform students, parents and counselors about the changes and encourage students to apply online.

 “Oklahoma’s Promise has been a key component of our efforts to produce more college graduates in Oklahoma,” said Chancellor Glen D. Johnson.
 “Thousands of Oklahoma students can be positively impacted based on this promise: They promise to prepare for college, and the state of Oklahoma promises the opportunity to earn free college tuition.”